Smart TV: Definition

-A Smart TV platform has a public software development kit (SDK) or native development kit (NDK) with which third-party developers can develop applications for it, and an app store so end-users can install and uninstall apps.
-The public SDK enables third-party application developers to write applications once and see them run successfully on any device that supports the Smart TV platform architecture it was written for, regardless of the hardware manufacturer.
+A smart TV platform has a public software development kit (SDK) or native development kit (NDK) with which third-party developers can develop applications for it, and an app store so end-users can install and uninstall apps.
+The public SDK enables third-party application developers to write applications once and see them run successfully on any device that supports the smart TV platform architecture it was written for, regardless of the hardware manufacturer.

 Smart TVs deliver content (such as photos, movies and music) from other computers or network attached storage devices on a network using either a Digital Living Network Alliance (DLNA) / Universal Plug and Play (UPnP) media server or similar service program like Windows Media Player or Network-attached storage (NAS), or via iTunes.
-It also provides access to Internet-based services including traditional broadcast TV channels, catch-up services, video-on-demand (VOD), electronic program guide, interactive advertising, personalisation, voting, games, social networking, and other multimedia applications.
+It also provides access to Internet-based services including traditional broadcast TV channels, catch-up services, video on demand (VOD), electronic program guide, interactive advertising, personalisation, voting, games, social networking, and other multimedia applications.
 Smart TV enables access to movies, shows, video games, apps and more.
 Some of those apps include Netflix, Hulu, Spotify, YouTube, and Amazon.

 History

 In the early 1980s, "intelligent" television receivers were introduced in Japan.
 The addition of an LSI chip with memory and a character generator to a television receiver enabled Japanese viewers to receive a mix of programming and information transmitted over spare lines of the broadcast television signal.
 A patent was filed in 1994 (and extended the following year) for an "intelligent" television system, linked with data processing systems, by means of a digital or analog network.
 Apart from being linked to data networks, one key point is its ability to automatically download necessary software routines, according to a user's demand, and process their needs.

 However, descriptions of the elements of a smart television can be found in public discourse from the beginning of the 1980s, if not earlier, with the introduction of videotex services, particularly teletext information for reception by television sets, leading commentators to consider that televisions and accessories would evolve to encompass a range of related activities.
-In the words of one commentator: "In the long run, this machine is likely to develop into a multi-purpose receiver, for electronic mail, dealing with the bank, calculations, remote information - and 'Not the nine o'clock news' or 'Casablanca' on video."
+In the words of one commentator: "In the long run, this machine is likely to develop into a multi-purpose receiver, for electronic mail, dealing with the bank, calculations, remote information – and 'Not the nine o'clock news' or 'Casablanca' on video."

+In the early 2000s, "Bush Internet TV" television sets and set-top boxes had internet-focused marketing and allowed users to access a web portal made by Virgin Media.
+This range was a commercial failure.

-The mass acceptance of digital television in the mid-late 2000s and early 2010s greatly improved Smart TVs.
-Major TV manufacturers have announced production of Smart TVs only for their middle-end to high-end TVs in 2015.
+The mass acceptance of digital television in the mid-late 2000s and early 2010s greatly improved smart TVs.
+Major TV manufacturers have announced production of smart TVs only for their middle-end to high-end TVs in 2015.
 Smart TVs became the dominant form of television during the late 2010s.
-At the beginning of 2016, Nielsen reported that 29 percent of those with incomes over $75,000 a year had a Smart TV.
+At the beginning of 2016, Nielsen reported that 29 percent of those with incomes over $75,000 a year had a smart TV.